Crochet Handbag: 5 Beautiful Tote & Purse Styles

 Picking the right yarn makes or breaks your project.
 Cotton yarn is the top choice because it holds its shape, resists stretching, and feels durable enough for daily use.
 A worsted-weight cotton in a neutral or bold color will give your finished piece a polished, professional finish.

 Acrylic yarn is another excellent option, especially for beginners.
 It is affordable, widely available, and comes in hundreds of colors.
-For your first crochet handbag, we recommend a medium-weight acrylic or a cotton-acrylic blend.
+For your first one, we recommend a medium-weight acrylic or a cotton-acrylic blend.
 Check out our best yarn for beginner crochet guide for specific brand recommendations and weight comparisons.

 Most bag patterns rely on a handful of core stitches.
 The single crochet stitch creates a tight, dense fabric that is ideal for bases and structured panels.
 If you want a slightly more flexible texture, the double crochet stitch works up quickly and adds subtle drape to the sides.